covidclinical/Phase2.1NeuroAnalysis/README.md

 2. `Meta-Analysis-Cox-PH.Rmd` - performs the random-effects meta-analysis on the Cox-PH models at each site and plots forest plots to visualize the local and global risk estimates.

 3. `Meta-Analysis-KM-Survival-Curves.Rmd` - performs the random-effects meta-analysis on the covariate adjusted Kaplan-Meier survival curves.

+4. `Meta-Analysis: Cox-PH Sensitivity Analysis` - performs additional sensitivity analysies to evaluate the performance of Cox proportional hazard models constructed using three censor cutoff periods (30, 60, and 90 days) and three methods of adjusting for pre-admission health conditions.
+The analysis also contains a meta-analysis to evaluate the estimates of the individual covariates (e.g., age, comoridities, etc) on each outcome.

 ##